montogeek/laravel-docs-es/extending.md

 The `retrieveById` function typically receives a numeric key representing the user, such as an auto-incrementing ID from a MySQL database.
 The `Authenticatable` implementation matching the ID should be retrieved and returned by the method.

 The `retrieveByToken` function retrieves a user by their unique `$identifier` and "remember me" `$token`, stored in a field `remember_token`.
-As with with previous method, the `Authenticatable` implementation should be returned.
+As with the previous method, the `Authenticatable` implementation should be returned.

 The `updateRememberToken` method updates the `$user` field `remember_token` with the new `$token`.
 The new token can be either a fresh token, assigned on successfull "remember me" login attempt, or a null when user is logged out.